isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

--  Improve page layout and background color for policy pages
--  Improve link color contrast visibility
--  Customize 404 page with an image
 -  Add Pre-Order Release date tag
 -  Turn off Pre-Order if Pre-Order Release date tag is reached
 -  Expand search bar by default on desktop and make search bar more prominent